 So you’ve found yourself standing at a fork in the road.
-There are two choices ahead: Seek help for harmful substance abuse or continue down the path of destruction you’re currently on.
+There are two choices ahead: It’s time to take care of yourself by seeking help for addiction or continue down the path of destruction you’re currently on.
 If you’re seriously considering seeking professional help and joining a treatment program, you should be incredibly proud.
 Acknowledging that there’s a problem is the first step of the recovery process.
-Read on to discover our nine tips on seeking help for addiction.
+Read on to discover our nine tips on seeking addiction recovery support.

 1. Drug Addiction Is a Disease